stelcodes/nuzzle/README.md

 The Nuzzle config data-structure must be a map where each key is either a keyword or a vector of keywords.
 The distinction is important.
 It separates map entries into two categories:

-1. **Option Entries:** Option entries have a **keyword** key and are usually defined by Nuzzle (ex: `:nuzzle/base-url`), but you can also include your own option entries as well.
+1. **Option Entries:** Option entries have a **keyword** key and are usually defined by Nuzzle, but you can also include your own custom option entries as well.
 The associated value can be of any type.
 Here is a brief summary of all the option entry keys specified by Nuzzle:

 - `:nuzzle/base-url` - URL where site will be hosted.
 Must start with "http://" or "https://".
 Required.
 - `:nuzzle/render-page` - A fully qualified symbol pointing to your page rendering function.
 Required.